 2. Stock Material

 Polymer stocks are different.
-You can usually find these without any problem, and they usually require minimal modification to fit to your rifle.
+You can usually find these without any problem, and they usually require minimal modification to fit your rifle.
 Polymer is durable and can take a beating for many years on end.
-Wood can too, but generally people outfitting their Mosin with a wooden stock are collectors and don’t plan on beating on their rifle too often.
-Polymer stocks are abundant, and are usually cost effective on a budget build.
+Wood can too, but generally, people outfitting their Mosin with a wooden stock are collectors and don’t plan on beating on their rifle too often.
+Polymer stocks are abundant and are usually cost-effective on a budget build.

 3. Adding Accessories